CHISENHALE SCHOOL MEALS

 Please ensure packed lunches contain a healthy sandwich or other suitable main meal.
 Sweet sandwich fillings such as chocolate spread and jam are not allowed.

-The school has a healthy eating policy and packed lunches must keep to this policy; this means no crisps, fizzy drinks, chocolate, biscuits or sweets.
-Instead, children may bring in yoghurt, fruit, or cheese and crackers alongside their main meal.
+We are committed to healthy eating and as such, packed lunches must not contain sugary snacks.
+This means no crisps, fizzy drinks, chocolate, biscuits or sweets.
+Instead, children may bring in yoghurt, fruit, or cheese and crackers

-Please note, we also have a whole-school no nuts or sesame policy due to children’s allergies.
-This also applies to packed lunches brought from home.
+Please note, we also have a whole-school no nuts or sesame policy due to severe allergies in the cohort.
+This also applies to packed lunches brought from home and we advise parents to check labels carefully to ensure food items do not contain any nuts.

 Cost of school lunches.